sonic-net/SONiC/doc/aaa/TACACS+ Requirement.md

         Bad responses: 1
 ```

-## 2.4 System log
+## 2.4 Syslog
-- Generate system log when Authentication/Authorization/Accounting.
+- Generate syslog when Authentication/Authorization/Accounting.
-- When remote TACACS server not accessible from SONiC, use system log for accounting.
+- When remote TACACS server not accessible from SONiC, use syslog for accounting.

 # 3 Limitation